kreatorpt/aidcoins/README.md

  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Aidcoins and Bitcoin.
+The rest is the same as Litecoin and Bitcoin.
  - 200 coins per block
  - 2016 blocks to retarget difficulty